pedrol3001/Assembly-RISC-V-Mrs.Pacman/README.md

 # Assembly-RISC-V-Mrs.Pacman

-Dame Mrs.Pacman codded in assembly RISC-V
+Game Mrs.Pacman codded in assembly RISC-V

-Simulador:
+Simulator:

     Rars12_Custom2.jar - In repository to simulate the processor assembly.